 The only moral theories that we should take seriously are those that are compatible with morally-observant people leaving a genetic legacy in the evolutionary world in which we live.

 Here’s why.
 It is obvious that human beings can do wrong.
 Since we can do wrong, there can be natural selection for dispositions to do wrong whenever doing wrong would help us achieve a greater genetic legacy.
 This means that there is strong selective pressure for our behavior to conform to whatever would increase biological fitness no matter what is right or wrong.
 But morality sometimes requires us to do things that reduce our fitness.
 For instance, helping orphans involves using resources that we could otherwise use to raise our own children.
 At least it did throughout most of human history.
 Organisms with features that reduce their fitness relative to their competitors are quickly eliminated by natural selection.
 So, natural selection ought to have eliminated organisms that help orphans in short order.
-It ought to have eliminated morally-observant people.
+Generalizing, it ought to have eliminated morally-observant people.

 The questions then are how morality originated, and how it can endure in the kind of biological world in which we live, which is apparently hostile to it.